Public Documentation

 cache_inpainted_data = true)

-Build a forcing term that restores to values stored in an ECCO field time series.
-The restoring is applied as a forcing on the right hand side of the evolution equations calculated as
+Return a forcing term that restores to data from a dataset.
+The restoring is applied as a forcing on the right hand side of the evolution equations, calculated as:

-where $μ$ is the mask, $r$ is the restoring rate, $ψ$ is the simulation variable, and the ECCO variable $ψ_ECCO$ is linearly interpolated in space and time from the ECCO dataset of choice to the simulation grid and time.
+where $μ$ is the mask, $r$ is the restoring rate, $ψ$ is the simulation variable, and $ψ_{dataset}$ is the dataset variable that is linearly interpolated in space and time from the dataset of choice to the simulation grid and time.

 Arguments

-• arch_or_grid: Either the architecture of the simulation, or a grid on which the ECCO data is pre-interpolated when loaded.
-If an architecture is provided, such as arch_or_grid = CPU() or arch_or_grid = GPU(), ECCO data will be interpolated on-the-fly when the forcing tendency is computed.
+• arch_or_grid: Either the architecture of the simulation, or a grid on which the data is pre-interpolated when loaded.
+If an architecture is provided, such as arch_or_grid = CPU() or arch_or_grid = GPU(), data is interpolated on-the-fly when the forcing tendency is computed.
 Default: CPU().

 Keyword Arguments